AFraderaSola/HugoWebsite/content/project/Lolium/index.md

 Overall, *L. perenne* is a valuable species for studying drought resistance and developing more resilient crops.
 Its use as a model species for abiotic stress research has the potential to improve our understanding of the molecular basis of stress tolerance and aid in the development of new crops with improved resilience.

+RNAseq was collected from *L. perenne* root and leaf tissue at different soil water content; 35%, considered a regular condition (no stress) and 15%, 5%, and 1%, increasing stress conditions.

 {{< figure src="Picture1.png" caption="Experimental conditions to determine L. perenne DEGs under drought conditions" >}}

-RNAseq was collected from *L. perenne* root and leaf tissue at different soil water content; 35%, considered a regular condition (no stress) and 15%, 5%, and 1%, increasing stress conditions.
+Then, I used the previously described jury vote sytem to determine the DEGs.

+{{< figure src="Picture2.png" caption="Number of DEGs per RNAseq package" >}}

+The results of the analysis showed that edgeR, DESeq2, and limma+voom had a similar performance in terms of identifying differentially expressed genes (DEGs), as evidenced by the low number of DEGs unique to each package.
+However, BaySeq yielded a higher number of DEGs using its own methodology.

+In addition to comparing the packages, we also conducted a functional analysis to investigate whether the genes associated with drought conditions were functionally related.
+The results of the functional analysis provided valuable insights into the mechanisms by which *L. perenne* adapts to drought conditions.

+{{< figure src="Picture3.png" caption="Number of DEGs per RNAseq package" >}}

+### Conclusion

+RNAseq is a powerful tool to measure gene expression levels and identify DEGs between different biological conditions, such as different tissues, cell types, developmental stages, or disease states.
+The RNAseq data analysis pipeline includes several steps, such as quality control, alignment, gene expression quantification, normalization, and statistical testing for differential expression analysis.
+Several packages and tools are available for each step, and the choice of appropriate methods is crucial for obtaining reliable and biologically meaningful results.

+In this study, we compared the performance of four popular DEGs analysis packages (edgeR, DESeq2, limma+voom, and BaySeq) for the identification of drought-responsive genes in the ryegrass Lolium perenne.
+We found that the three most widely used packages (edgeR, DESeq2, and limma+voom) performed similarly, while BaySeq identified a larger number of DEGs using its own methodology.
+We also conducted functional enrichment analysis to gain insights into the biological processes and pathways involved in the drought response in *L. perenne*.

+Overall, our study demonstrates the importance of carefully selecting appropriate methods and packages for RNAseq data analysis and highlights the potential of RNAseq technology for identifying novel genes and biomarkers related to complex biological processes such as drought adaptation.